 If you work in an academic setting

-If you work in an academic setting, and hold a degree, you can access the programme providing you can evidence practical understanding/experience of housing through some or all of the following:
+If you work in an academic setting, and hold a degree, you can access the EPR providing you can evidence practical understanding and experience of housing through some, or all, of the following:

-• You might have worked in housing practice before you became an academic or are currently a board member of a housing association or a similar organisation
+• You have worked in housing practice previously or are currently a board member of a housing association or a similar organisation

 • You have researched and published on an aspect of housing practice